turingschool/mod-0-curriculum/shared/fe/arrays.md

 - Use JavaScript syntax to declare variables that store Arrays in JavaScript
 - Use basic Array methods to manipulate data in Arrays
-- Use repl.it to write and run code

 ## Vocabulary